mateusbentes/android-gltron/README_MULTIPLATFORM.md

-GLTron Mobile - Android and iOS build instructions (MonoGame)
+GLTron Mobile - Android and iOS build instructions (FNA)

 Overview
 This guide explains how to build and package GLTron Mobile for Android and iOS using FNA (FNA's Not Accurate) and .NET 9.
 FNA is a reimplementation of Microsoft XNA Game Studio 4.0 that provides better compatibility and easier deployment than MonoGame.
 The Android build works on Linux/Windows/macOS, while iOS build requires macOS with Xcode.